 - 7.3.1 Detach the control knob from the spindle.
-Remove the fascia. - 7.3.2 Check the burner pressure by fitting a pressure gauge at the test point.
+Remove the outer case. - 7.3.2 Check the burner pressure by fitting a pressure gauge at the test point.
 The test point is on the gas tap.
 Check the pressure with the appliance alight and set at maximum output (Control position 5). - 7.3.3 After checking, turn off the appliance.
 Remove the pressure gauge and replace the test point sealing screw.
 Relight the appliance.
-Turn to the maximum output position and test around the sealing screw for gas soundness with a suitable leak detection fluid.
-7.3.4 If all the above checks are satisfactory, continue with the installation.
+Turn to the maximum output position and test around the sealing screw for gas soundness with a suitable leak detection fluid. - 7.3.4 If all the above checks are satisfactory, continue with the installation.
 If not, check the control and ignition circuitry and components as described in the servicing section of this manual.

-8 FASCIA FITTING
+8 OUTER CASE FITTING

-- Place the fascia over the engine.
-Make sure that the channel near the top of the rear of the fascia locates fully into the wings of the engine back panel (See figure 11). - Fit the control knob firmly on to the control spindle. - Refit the two fascia retaining screws at the rear of the fascia near the bottom.
+- Place the case over the engine.
+Make sure that the channel near the top of the rear of the outer case locates fully into the wings of the engine back panel.
+See figure 11. - Fit the control knob firmly on to the control spindle. - Refit the two case retaining screws at the front of the case near the bottom corners.